The Edit · Founder Insights

 A true VO2 max test, also called a cardiopulmonary exercise test (CPET) or maximal exercise test, requires three things: a graded protocol (treadmill speed or cycle ergometer wattage rising every 1 to 3 minutes), volitional failure (you keep going until you physically cannot continue), and direct gas analysis (a mask measuring oxygen consumed and carbon dioxide produced breath by breath).

-In Singapore you book this at a private sports medicine clinic.
+In Singapore you book this at a hospital cardiology service or a private sports medicine clinic.
 The cost is SGD 250 to 500, the test takes 8 to 12 minutes of actual exertion plus 30 to 45 minutes of setup, debrief, and recovery.
 The criteria the clinician uses to confirm you reached true maximum are well-defined: a respiratory exchange ratio above 1.10, heart rate within 10 beats per minute of your age-predicted maximum, blood lactate above 8 millimoles per litre if measured, and a plateau in oxygen uptake despite increasing workload.
 If you do not meet at least three of those four, you have not reached true VO2 max.
 You have reached the point you decided to stop.

 Why the true test is wrong for most people who want it